KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 > **Edit (2014/11/16):** I took time to improve this site.
 It now works fine without JavaScript and has been ported to Jekyll.
 Also both Sass and JavaScript code have been improved.

 Hey people!
-I recently had the opportunity to work on a cool little project I'd like to talk about: an advanced image gallery with some really cool features.
-Indeed, I've been asked to design and develop the site of [Alix Lucas](http://whyalix.com) to promote her work as a French photographer.
-Since I'm a big fan of her work, I accepted and it turned out to be quite fun to work on this project.
+I recently had the opportunity to work on a cool little project I’d like to talk about: an advanced image gallery with some really cool features.
+Indeed, I’ve been asked to design and develop the site of [Alix Lucas](http://whyalix.com) to promote her work as a French photographer.
+Since I’m a big fan of her work, I accepted and it turned out to be quite fun to work on this project.

-Let's say things straight: I'd never have the opportunity to work on an image gallery before.
-Actually I did but back then I didn't give a shit about performance, responsive design, high-density displays and all the topics cool kids always talk about.
-So this time I've been faced with some difficulties I had not encountered before; meaning I had to solve them by myself.
+Let’s say things straight: I’d never have the opportunity to work on an image gallery before.
+Actually I did but back then I didn’t give a shit about performance, responsive design, high-density displays and all the topics cool kids always talk about.
+So this time I’ve been faced with some difficulties I had not encountered before; meaning I had to solve them by myself.

 <figure class="figure">
 <img src="/assets/images/designing-an-image-gallery/whyalix.jpg" alt="">